SystemsEngineering2016/Maple/README.md

 - The user will be able to define and edit data points for a data dictionary that they are editing.

 # How to deploy maple?
 Maple is a rails webapp project.
+The maple <a href="http://students.cs.ucl.ac.uk/2016/group33/SystemManual.pdf">system manual</a> can be used to deploy Maple.
+A <a href="http://students.cs.ucl.ac.uk/2016/group33/UserManual.pdf">user manual</a> is also available to guide new users through the main functionalites of the application.